 DI or not DI, that is the question…

-I’ve debated that for a while, but the reality is that if you want to do home recording of Guitars directly into the audio interface of your DAW, you should get one.
+I’ve debated that for a while (mostly with myself), but the reality is that if you want to do home recording of Guitars directly into the audio interface of your DAW, you should get one.
 You need a box designed to deal with the high impedance output of your guitar.

 By recording directly I mean not using pedals, pedalboard, multi FX or amp + microphone.
 You want to plug your guitar into your audio interface and explore the wonderful world of plugins…

 – Plugins have evolved a lot.
 There are a lot of plugins for the most popular DAWs (Pro Tools, Cubasis, Logic Pro X) and they range from modelling vintage amps to all kinds of cool effects.
 Some sound very authentic.

 – By recording directly you will capture the pure sound of your guitar.
 You can change plugins later, re-amp, or even take the recording to a professional studio to run it through their gear

 – The plugins cost way less than having all that gear, you can take them anywhere with your tablet or laptop, and most allow you to try before you buy

 – Amp + microphone requires a room designed for recording.
 Most of us don’t have that at home.

 – No matter how much technology evolve, some will argue that it will never sound the same as playing through a vintage tube amp or similar – but wait, you can record direct, clean, and later re-amp through your friend’s impressive vintage amp…

 – They don’t impress your friends as much as a massive pedalboard or a mean Marshall stack